mvanwinkleias/blog_posts/2020-06-04-repo_layout/README.md

 in a DHCP log file, and pull out the IP addresses that the mac address has been assigned.

-You create the repo in your personal space.
+You create the repo in your group space.

 You name it something like: